 As you float now, where I held you

 cramps your heart what I told you:

 stars, lie back, and the sea will hold you.

 Have you spent much time floating on water?
-Can you picture yourself like this child, trusting her father to hold her as she’s learning to swim, when she’s scared and tired?
-There’s something so freeing and relaxing about it, if we can let go of trying to keep ourselves afloat and just let the water hold us.
+Picture yourself like this child, trusting her father to hold her as she’s learning to swim, when she’s scared and tired.
+There’s something so freeing and relaxing about it if we can let go of trying to keep ourselves afloat and just let the water hold us.
 The father reminds his daughter to look to that which is bigger than her.
 It’s the definition of “Be still and know.”

 Know that He is there.

 Nothing is wasted.
 Every tear is caught, and every sigh is heard.

 He knows what He’s doing with us.

 The way out of our wilderness is clear to Him, and He will lead us in His timing and His ways.

 The places that seem the most stagnant are often the places where He is preparing us for something we cannot see.